-Although it depends on the particular college, many schools actually have an orientation for parents at the same time as the freshman orientation.
-This may be completely optional for parents, but it truly is worth it go attend.
+Although it depends on the particular college, many schools actually have a parent orientation at the same time as the freshman orientation.
+This may be completely optional for parents, but it truly is worth it to attend.
 Here are some “do’s” and “don’ts” of attending college orientation as a parent.

 Do Stick To The Schedule